kdw2060/bose-soundtouch-alt-interface/README.md

 1. Download this project
 2. Only if you want to use the intercom functionality:
     - get a developer API key from http://developer.bose.com
-    - enter your key on line 5 in `scripts.js` inside the client\js folder
+    - enter your key on line 78 in `server.js`

 **install on a local nodeJS webserver**